Michael David "Sandy" MacMechan, January 20th, 2016

 WW: Leading up to that week in July, did you sense any extraordinary tensions, because you said you loved coming down to the city when you were little?
 [Talking over each other]

 SM: No, no I did not.
 I mean I was traveling to Detroit on a regular basis, ballpark, both Lions and Tigers.
 At Olympia for Red Wings.
-I did not attend, unfortunately, I did not attend any Pistons games which were played at Olympia at the time.
+I did not attend any — unfortunately, I did not attend any Pistons games which were played at Olympia at the time.
 Belle Isle as I mentioned before, my folks, we were over at Belle Isle probably once a month.
 Sundays with friends of theirs, for picnics in the morning, picnics in the afternoon, picnics at night, so – I was down in Detroit all the time.
-Leading up to 1967, July 24th, I was in Alpena on the two weeks summer bivouac, which was known as summer camp.
+Leading up to 1967, July 24, I was in Alpena on the two weeks summer bivouac, which was known as summer camp.
 We shared the base with the Indiana Air National Guard, one of their units out of Fort Wayne, I think it was.
-It also happened to be the Detroit to Mackinac race.
+It also happened to be the Detroit-to-Mackinac [sailboat] race.
 So the priority of the base was based upon who reached the base first, and Indiana had, so in a paper transaction they bought the base so we had to adhere to their orders and I had the first week off.
 So a friend and I went up to Mackinac and we spent just about the whole week on Mackinac Island, watching the boats come in and celebrating.
-We came back that Friday or Saturday when I was on guard duty and then Sunday, which would be the 23rd, I heard the situation happening here in Detroit.
+We came back that Friday or Saturday when I was on guard duty and then Sunday, which would be the 23, I heard the situation happening here in Detroit.

 WW: Did you hear it through your superiors?

 SM: No, I heard it through the radio.
-We had the radio, I was on guard duty at the front gate to the base and we of course always had a radio going because here we were in the middle of July, and you gotta keep awake, quite frankly, and it just kept getting worse and worse and of course the background on it starting Saturday night and moving into Sunday morning and moving further and further deeper into Detroit and becoming more widespread.
+We had the radio, I was on guard duty at the front gate to the base and we of course always had a radio going because here we were in the middle of July, and you've got to keep awake, quite frankly, and it just kept getting worse and worse and of course the background on it starting Saturday night and moving into Sunday morning and moving further and further deeper into Detroit and becoming more widespread.
 I had tried to reach my wife at the time and I could not reach her and I found out she was with friends in Port Huron, and when they got back they knew nothing of what had taken place.
 Of course my folks, again, were living on Lincoln, had been listening to the radio and watching TV so they were alerted to the situation.

 WW: When was your unit first deployed to the city?